quixio/quix-docs/docs/platform/tutorials/data-science/5-run.md

 !!! note "Free Models"

-	Look in the `MLModels` folder.
-We've stashed the pre-trained ML models here for you.
+	Look in the `MLModels` folder for the Quix pretrained ML models.
 You can upload your own and compare them to ours.
-(Let us know how they compare)
+Let us know how they compare.

 ## Run in the dev environment

 You can now run the prediction model from this 'dev' environment to make sure it's working before deploying it to an always ready, production environment.

-1. Click `Run` in the top right hand corner.
+1. Click `Run` in the top right-hand corner.

 2. Observe the `Console` tab at the bottom of the screen.